What is Green Screening? It’s a technique used to make an a person or an object appear to be in front of a “fake” background scene.

 - The sites listed in our lesson on Primary Sources would be another good source for historical images.

 - Photos for Class, Pixabay and other sites listed in our Media Skills lesson are great for scenic images.
 And they have CC0 (Creative Commons 0) licenses, meaning you can freely use them.
-Be careful with looking for images in Google.
+Be careful with looking for images in Google, it’s not always obvious if an image is copyrighted or not.

 Ready to dive in and try it out?

-- Create a green screen image with DoInk, WeVideo or with the “You Don’t Need a Green Screen” options.
+- Create a green screen image with DoInk, WeVideo or with one of the “You Don’t Need a Green Screen” options.

 - Or try some other app or option that interests you.